DrJekyllPhD/School-resources/resources.md

 once approved then you would send the fafsa to your school of choice where they will make the determination of how much your pell grant will be.

+you can use fafsa and TA at the same time to cover your tuition costs.